 “A tour guide takes you to world’s you have always dreamt of visiting."

 Who will recognise my qualification?

-Upon completion of this programme you will hold QQI Level 6 Special Purpose Award in National Tour Guiding 6S20232 with 45 credits.
+Upon completion of this programme you will hold QQI Level 6 Special Purpose Award in National Tourist Guiding 6S20232 with 45 credits.